Skip to main content

 HCP feedback

-Question 1: Rate or Score of Utility of Data Provided by the Device Healthcare professionals rated the utility of the data provided by the device with an average score of 7.3 out of 10.
+Healthcare professionals rated the utility of the data provided by the device with an average score of 7.3 out of 10.
 Dermatologists and general practitioners both rated it at 7.3, while family doctors rated it at 7.0.
-This positive feedback indicates that practitioners found the device outputs to be clinically valuable and useful for diagnostic support.
+This feedback indicates that practitioners found the device outputs to be clinically useful for diagnostic support.

-Question 2: Necessity of Additional Data When asked about the necessity of additional data beyond what the device provided, approximately three respondents indicated they did not require more information.
-Most respondents recognized the value of the device's current output but identified areas where complementary information would be beneficial.
+When asked about the necessity of additional data beyond what the device provided, approximately three respondents indicated they did not require more information.
+Most respondents recognised the value of the device's current output but identified areas where complementary information would be beneficial.

-Question 3: Necessity for Additional Patient History Data There was strong consensus among participants regarding the necessity for additional patient history data, particularly regarding symptoms.
-Practitioners emphasized that symptom descriptions and clinical history would be valuable complements to the image-based analysis, supporting more comprehensive clinical assessments.
+There was strong consensus among participants regarding the necessity for additional patient history data, particularly regarding symptoms.
+Practitioners emphasised that symptom descriptions and clinical history would be valuable complements to the image-based analysis, supporting more comprehensive clinical assessments.

-• 67% reported managing consultations in 5 to 10 minutes using the device
+• 67% reported managing consultations in 5 to 10 minutes using the device.

-• 20% reported managing consultations in under 5 minutes
+• 20% reported managing consultations in under 5 minutes.

-Question 5: Confidence in Remote Clinical Decisions Regarding confidence in making clinical decisions remotely using the device, the average score was 6.4 out of 10.
-Stratified by specialization:
+Regarding confidence in making clinical decisions remotely using the device, the average score was 6.4 out of 10.
+Stratified by specialisation:

 • Dermatologists: 6.2